Ashampstead Road Restrictions (Army House Project)

-The proximity of the building to the crossroads at Buscot Hill and Ashampstead Road, coupled with the substantial height of the building and chimneys, poses some considerable challenges in the design of the scaffolding and temporary roof required whilst the works are completed, along with access for removing and loading materials.
+This a complicated project.
+The proximity of the building to the crossroads at Buscot Hill and Ashampstead Road, the narrowness of Ashampstead Road and the substantial height of the building have proved challenging when considering the scaffolding and temporary roofing required.

 FREQUENTLY ASKED QUESTIONS